isomerpages/moe-ast-moehc/_school-histories/Schools/Woodlands Secondary School.md

 #### **School Crest**
 <img align="left" style="width:20%;margin-right:15px;" src="/images/woodlandssec1.png">

-The overall blue tone reflects the setting of the school, which is located near the sea.
-The colour blue also represents harmony, serenity and closeness to nature.
-The six-pointed star signifies the total development of the individual’s academic, physical, social, emotional, aesthetic and moral aspects, which are strengthened to fineness as represented by the points of the star.
-The stylised letter ‘W’ resembles a soaring bird, representing the purity of spirit and ambition to reach greater heights.
+The overall blue tone reflects the setting of the school near the sea.
+Blue represents harmony, serenity and a closeness to nature.

+The six-pointed golden star encompasses the total development of the individual's academic, physical, social, emotional, aesthetic and moral aspects that will be strengthened to a fineness represented by the points of the star.

+The stylised W is designed as a soaring bird representing purity of spirit and ambition to reach greater heights.
+It is the focus of loyalty and aims to foster a sense of belonging and pride in the school.

 #### **School Song**
 <a href="https://drive.google.com/file/d/1KzznUZJCL7rfOk_-NfSDh4MgaHnzkecL/view?usp=share_link" target="_blank">**♫ Listen**</a>